Auto-Mech/mechdriver/README.md

 pixi run subrepo-pull all     # pull changes for all subrepos pixi run subrepo-pull autoio  # pull changes for AutoIO only
 ```

+> [!NOTE]
+> Before attempting the pull, the above command will try to sync your fork with
+> the upstream `Auto-Mech` repository.
+If you get an error here, double check
+> that your fork was successfully synced by navigating to the GitHub page for
+> your fork.
+If it is behind one or more commits, click "Sync fork" to sync it.

 To push updates back to the subrepos, you can use the `subrepo-push` task.
 ```
 pixi run subrepo-push all     # push changes for all subrepos